anteofabris/anteofabris/README.md

 I work primarily with TypeScript, React, GraphQL, Apollo, MSSQL, SQL, and PowerShell.

 I’m Swiss-American, I have a Masters degree in music composition, I'm a jazz drummer in my free time, and I love to travel.
-I strongly value mental health and the psychoanalytic process.
-Feel free to ask me about it!

 Check out my [interactive data sonification app](https://github.com/anteofabris/string-quartet), made with with ToneJS